Want to know how to tile a kitchen wall? A DIY expert's step-by-step guide

 If your worktops are level than you can tile directly from the worktop.
 But if they aren't level then start one tile above the worktop and cut in the first row at the end, to give it the appearance of it being level.

-Mix the tile adhesive and use the trowel to apply enough to the wall, for around 1ft of tiles at any time — this way you can work before it dries.
+Work out how much tile adhesive you need and mix it up.
+Use the trowel to apply enough to the wall, for around 1ft of tiles at any time – this way you can work before it dries.

 Place a spacer in-between each tile, and when placing the tiles give them a slight wiggle so that the tile adhesive spreads underneath the tile.